Sibz/CustomWorldBootstrap/README.md

     public void OnMyWorldInitialise(World world)
     {
-        // Do stuff once when all systems have been created.
+        // Do stuff once wiht this world when all systems have been created.
     }
 }